SAP-samples/btp-cap-genai-rag/docs/tutorial/3-deploy/3-UndeployApplication.md

 # Undeploy the Application

-If you want to undeploy the (multitenant) application and all related services and resources from your **Cloud Foundry** environment, please follow the steps below.
+If you want to undeploy the application and all related services and resources from your **Cloud Foundry** environment, please perform the following steps:

 ```md
 $ cf login -a https://api.cf.<<region>>.hana.ondemand.com